 The Winnebago Revel 4×4 debuted last fall as the RV brand’s answer to an off-road capable adventure van, and they say it’s been insanely popular.
 Featuring side pop-outs, a full roof rack, and a well built interior using the Mercedes Sprinter 4WD body as its base, it’s not hard to see why.
 Long before this, the Travato was built to capture our imaginations as a bike, kayak and adventure-ready couples mobile.
 For 2018/2019, the Travato gets a few upgrades, too.
 Here’s how they compare…

 First off, the Revel and Travato share some key features.
-The Revel launched with a 200-watt solar power system, and now the Travato has it, too.
+The Revel Sprinter 4×4 launched with a 200-watt solar power system, and now the Travato has it, too.
 If you’ve never driven a Winnebago versus some less expensive RV brands, you won’t appreciate that Winnebagos tend to have stronger construction methods.
-This leads to less creaks and groans over time, and a more solid feeling.
+This leads to fewer creaks and groans over time and a more solid feeling.
 A big part of that is they use welded aluminum framing inside, including these smaller Class B vans, rather than wood and screws.
-Yes, you’ll pay more up front, but they’ll hold together better over time, especially if you’re using the Revel’s 4WD system off road.
+Yes, you’ll pay more upfront, but they’ll hold together better over time, especially if you’re using the Revel’s 4WD system off-road.

 Inside the Revel’s single floorplan are a galley kitchen and two seat bench that can convert into single bed.
 The Travato has two floor plans, one with a full width bed that puts the bathroom at the back and converts into two bench seats, or just a big bed beside a bathroom.
 If we’re being honest, none of them are good for bringing passengers along on road trips – these are two person vehicles with the ability to scoop up a friend or two for dinner.
 Or maybe very small children.
 Anyone beyond the age of 7 won’t be very comfortable on day’s-long trips if they’re not in the front captain’s chairs.